What Story and Why

-Newsletters, E-zines & Magazines
+Newspapers, Newsletters, E-zines & Magazines

 Take advantage of the many great magazines, e-zines and newsletters that can help with your family history knowledge and research.
 Of course, we highly recommend our own free e-zine, "Your Life is Your Story".
 You get lots of tips, resources and benefits - go here for more info.

 Family History Products has a good newsletter.
 You might also want to investigate magazines like Family Tree Magazine.
 Take a trip down memory lane with each wonderful issue of Reminisce magazine (see more about them online here).
-The Life Story Writing Network has a good newsletter and discussion forum.

 I've previously mentioned the value of the e-book Memorygrabber as a family history tool.
 The book's primary value is the number of ideas, lists and resources it gives you to literally "grab" those memories buried in the recesses of your mind and put on paper.
 But, as a bonus, there are several great links to fun cultural websites (in addition to those listed above).
 More info on Memorygrabber here.